metio/terraform-provider-k8s/docs/resources/couchbase_com_couchbase_backup_restore_v2.md

 Optional:

 - `backoff_limit` (Number) Number of times the restore job should try to execute.
-- `buckets` (Map of String) DEPRECATED - by spec.data.
+- `buckets` (Dynamic) DEPRECATED - by spec.data.
 Specific buckets can be explicitly included or excluded in the restore, as well as bucket mappings.
 This field is now ignored.
 - `data` (Attributes) Data allows control over what key-value/document data is included in the restore.
 By default, all data is included. (see [below for nested schema](#nestedatt--spec--data))
 - `end` (Attributes) End denotes the last backup to restore from.
 Omitting this field will only restore the backup referenced by start.
 This may be specified as an integer index (starting from 1), a string specifying a short date DD-MM-YYYY, the backup name, or one of either 'start' or 'oldest' keywords. (see [below for nested schema](#nestedatt--spec--end))
 - `force_updates` (Boolean) Forces data in the Couchbase cluster to be overwritten even if the data in the cluster is newer than the restore